NYC Council to hold hearing on Adams' response to Canadian wildfire smoke

-NEW YORK CITY (WABC) -- New York City Council is planning to hold a hearing to look at Mayor Eric Adams' response to the Canadian wildfire smoke.
+NEW YORK CITY (WABC) -- New York City Council will hold a hearing to look at Mayor Eric Adams' response to the Canadian wildfire smoke on Wednesday.

 Smoke turned the skies orange on June 7.